 - IT staff — once it’s implemented, don’t shy away from participation.
 It might seem like adding extra steps to your day, but the more you can keep your department aligned with the overall business goals, the less you have to validate your value to the company.

-How ProjectManager Helps with IT Governance
+How ProjectManager Helps With IT Governance

 Above all else, implementing a proper IT governance process needs to start with buy-in not just from the top, but all the way down.
 Getting everyone on the same page is what ProjectManager does best.

 Need to collaborate with your IT system administrator?
 ProjectManager gives you cloud-based Gantt charts so you can schedule tasks, assign dependencies, collaborate with your team and track performance on all of it.
-Since ProjectManager is cloud-based, it also means your IT staff gets an easy rollout, with no implementation or training required.
+Since ProjectManager is online, it also means your IT staff gets an easy rollout, with no implementation or training required.
 So you can load your tool right in your browser and get back to business.

 ProjectManager is also rife with tracking and reporting tools, so you can always see how IT projects are progressing.
 Our project dashboard reports project data in real time in easy-to-read charts and graphs.
 If you’re looking for more traditional reporting, our software has an automated project reporting tool where you can create status reports, variance reports, workload reports and more with just one click.